freeseek/mocha/wdl/README.md

 * by splitting the genome in overlapping windows each phased independently (controlled by **max_win_size_cm** and **overlap_size_cm**)
 * by allowing multi-threading of SHAPEIT4/Eagle phasing software (controlled by **phase_threads**)

-All tasks but the phasing task are set by default to run on a single CPU.
+All tasks but the phasing tasks are set by default to run on a single CPU.
 All tasks but cel2chp and txt2vcf are set by default to run on preemptible computing on the first run, and to then proceed to run as non-preemptible is they are preempted

 Terra has a 2300 task limit per project (called \"Hog Limits\") but a single job should work well within this limit.
-Tasks idat2gtc/cel2chp will output tables with metadata about IDAT/CEL files which will be aggregated across batches by the **intensity_tbl_concat** task.
-Similarly tasks gtc2vcf/chp2vcf/txt2vcf will output tables with metadata about GTC/CHP files which will be aggregated across batches by the **genotype_tbl_concat** task
+Tasks idat2gtc/cel2chp and tasks {gtc,chp,txt}2vcf will output tables with metadata about their input files which will be aggregated across batches

 Troubleshooting
 ===============

 These are some of the messages that you might receive when something goes wrong:

+* If you run the pipeline on Terra with the `Delete intermediate options` flag selected and your workflow keeps showing as Running even after the final outputs have been generated, it is possible that the Cromwell server behind Terra might have failed while deleting the intermediate outputs.
+This is an <a href="https://support.terra.bio/hc/en-us/community/posts/360071861791-Job-seems-stuck-indefinitely-at-the-delete-intermediate-files-step-and-does-not-complete">issue</a> that is being patched
 * `Failed to evaluate input 'disk_size' (reason 1 of 1): ValueEvaluator[IdentifierLookup]: No suitable input for ...`: this indicates that Cromwell was unable to find the size of one of the input files for a task, most likely because the file does not exist where indicate by the user
 * `The job was stopped before the command finished.
 PAPI error code 2.
 Execution failed: generic::unknown: pulling image: docker pull: running ["docker" "pull" "###"]: exit status 1 (standard error: "Error response from daemon: Get https://###: unknown: Project 'project:###' not found or deleted.\n")`: this means that one of the docker images provided in the **docker_json_file** does not exist
 * `Job exit code 255.
 Check gs://###/stderr for more information.
 PAPI error code 9.
 Please check the log file for more details:`: if this is an error provided by the task cel2chp, it means that the `apt-probeset-genotype` command has encountered an error.
 Reading the `stderr` file should easily provide an explanation
 * `The job was stopped before the command finished.
 PAPI error code 10.
 The assigned worker has failed to complete the operation`: this could mean that the job was preempted despite the fact that it was not running in preemptible computing (see <a href="https://support.terra.bio/hc/en-us/community/posts/360046714292-Are-you-experiencing-PAPI-error-code-10-Read-this-for-a-workaround-">here</a>)
 * `The job was aborted from outside Cromwell`: this could be an indication that a task was killed as it requested too much memory
 * idat2gtc task fails with internal `stderr` message `Normalization failed!
 Unable to normalize!`: this means that either the IDAT sample is of very poor quality and it cannot be processed by the GenCall algorithm or that you have matched the IDAT with the wrong Illumina BPM manifest file
 * idat2gtc task fails with internall `stderr` message `System.Exception: Unrecoverable Error...Exiting!
 Unable to find manifest entry ######## in the cluster file!`: this means that you are using the incorrect Illumina EGT cluster file
+* If when monitor the status of the job you get the error: `Job Manager is running but encountered a problem getting data from its workflow server.
+Click here to start over.
+500: Internal Server Error` then it means that there is too much metadata input and output into the tasks for the Job Manager to handle te request.
+This metadata limit is a known issue currently being worked on
+* When you mismatch a BPM manifest file with an IDAT in task idat2gtc, iaap-cli, while outputting an error message such as `Normalization failed for sample: ########!
+This is likely a BPM and IDAT mismatch.
+ERROR: Index was outside the bounds of the array.` will not return an error code, causing the pipeline to fail at the next task

 If you receive an error that you do not understand, feel free contact the <a href="mailto:giulio.genovese@gmail.com">author</a> for troubleshooting